Roman Republic (1849–1850): Elections

 The voters were not asked to express themselves on the parties but to vote for individuals.
 The lawyer Francesco Sturbinetti, who had led the Council of the Deputies, received the most votes, followed by Carlo Armellini, the physician Pietro Sterbini, Monsignor Carlo Emanuele Muzzarelli (in whose hands Pius had left the city), and Carlo Luciano Bonaparte, Prince of Canino.
 The aristocracy was represented by a prince, six marquises, fifteen counts and three other nobles.
 The new assembly was dominated by the bourgeoisie, the affluent, professionals and employees.
 It included twenty-seven owners, a banker, fifty-three jurists and lawyers, six graduates, twelve professors, two writers, twenty-one doctors, one pharmacist, six engineers, five employees, two merchants, nineteen military officers, one prior and one monsignore.

 On 2 February 1849, at a political rally held in the Teatro Apollo, a young Roman ex-priest, the Abbé Arduini, made a speech in which he declared that the temporal power of the popes was a "historical lie, a political imposture, and a religious immorality."

+Proclamation of the Roman Republic

 The Constitutional Assembly convened on 8 February and proclaimed the Roman Republic after midnight on 9 February.
 According to Jasper Ridley: "When the name of Carlo Luciano Bonaparte, who was a member for Viterbo, was called, he replied to the roll-call by calling out Long live the Republic!"
 (Viva la Repubblica!).
 That a Roman Republic was a foretaste of wider expectations was expressed in the acclamation of Giuseppe Mazzini as a Roman citizen.